krasnoludkolo/haste/README.md

 ##### Test scheduled tasks
 Some actions in your system may also plan another actions to be done in the future.
-E.g. when you add a sport fixture you may want to check the result after it has finished When using normal java scheduler it is hard to test results of scheduled jobs without e.g. mocking.
+E.g. when you add a sport fixture you may want to check the result after it has finished When using normal java scheduler it is hard to scheduledExecutorServiceWithMovableTime results of scheduled jobs without e.g. mocking.
 Here comes the implementation of ScheduledExecutorService with ```advanceTimeBy``` method.

  ```java